 The Nockalmstrasse (or Nockalm Road) is a breathtakingly beautiful ride in Carinthia, in the Karnten region of southern Austria.
 It’s one of the scenic Austrian Alpine roads.

 The drive is definitely worth it.
 There are many excellent photo opportunities here.
-Don’t forget your camera!
+The road does get busier at weekends and in the main holiday season.
 The slight gradient of the road is an optimum prerequisite for enjoying the uniqueness of the Nockbergs and their unmistakeable appearance - the rounded "Nocken" (summits) - which count among the geological rarities and are unique in the entire region of the Alps.
 The ride or drive in the Nockbergs is a lasting experience for every nature lover.
 The road encompasses in numerous gentle bends an area of especially delightful landscape.